compactcode/static_sync/README.md

   password: my-aws-secret
   directory: my-aws-bucket

+# Everything below this line is optional.

+# What not to upload (ruby regular expression).
+ignored: (psd,gz)$

 # Number of seconds to cache each content type, defaults to no cache.
 cache:
   html: 31536000
   javascript: 31536000
   css: 31536000
   image: 31536000

+# If you wish to strictly prevent modification of existing files.
+immutable_mode: false
 ```

 And simply run the following command any time you want to upload.